Frankie116/TF-using-modules/README.md

 # -------------------
 ## Part 1 Objectives
 # -------------------
+[00] Build/refactor code that is re-usable and streamlined

 [01] Create terraform modules to enable the following AWS resources to be built on a terraform run: [Done]